Family medicine’s move to new residency model attracts fresh interest.

 Emergency Medicine enhanced skills program

-We have an excellent and competitive enhanced skills program in emergency medicine, introduced a new Care of the Elderly program in 2015 and anticipate one in Health Equity/Global Health in 2016.
+We have an excellent and competitive enhanced skills program in emergency medicine, introduced a new Care of the Elderly program in 2015 and anticipate one in Care of Underserved Populations in 2017.

 Leslie Rourke received the Researcher of the Year award at the 2015 PriFor conference.
 She accepted her award and shared her wisdom on the value of primary care research that is patient oriented and matters in keeping with the theme of this year’s conference.